Short-Term Rehabilitation with WesleyLife: "They Made it a Joy for Me"

 When it comes to choosing a short-term rehabilitation community, a patient's foremost concern should be outcomes: How thoroughly will I recover, and how soon will I be able to go home?

 "There's simply no better choice in the area," Mary said.
-"The care was wonderful, and the therapists are more wonderful than you could ever imagine.
+"The therapists are more wonderful than you could ever imagine.
 People really shouldn't think twice about coming here."

 But before the most recent surgery, in late June, the couple already had moved into independent living at Edgewater.
 So Mary was glad to be able to plan to rehabilitate "at home" -- in another area of the campus.
 That choice proved a good one for both Belknaps, with Mary receiving the level of care she'd come to expect, and Dale having the convenience of visiting his wife just a few hundred yards from home.